 - Provide a supportive framework for the cerebral and cranial vasculature.

 - Acting with cerebrospinal fluid to protect the CNS from mechanical damage.

 The meninges are often involved cerebral pathology, as a common site of infection (meningitis), and intracranial bleeds.

 In this article, we shall look at the anatomy of the three layers, and their clinical correlations.

 The dura mater is the outermost layer of the meninges, lying directly underneath the bones of the skull and vertebral column.
 It is thick, tough and inextensible.

 Within the cranial cavity, the dura contains two connective tissue sheets:

-- Endosteal layer – Lines the inner surface of the bones of the cranium.
+- Periosteal layer – lines the inner surface of the bones of the cranium.

-- Meningeal layer – Lines the endosteal layer inside the cranial cavity.
+- Meningeal layer – deep to the periosteal layer inside the cranial cavity.
 It is the only layer present in the vertebral column.

 Between these two layers, the dural venous sinuses are located.
 They are responsible for the venous vasculature of the cranium, draining into the internal jugular veins.

 In some areas within the skull, the meningeal layer of the dura mater folds inwards as dural reflections.
 They partition the brain, and divide the cranial cavity into several compartments.
 For example, the tentorium cerebelli divides the cranial cavity into supratentorial and infratentorial compartments.